Etna wine tour

 Your wonderful day exploring the Etna wine region begins when you are picked up at your hotel or port of call and taken on a scenic drive through the beautiful Sicilian countryside comfortably seated in a luxury vehicle with your friendly driver.

-Your tour continues with a visit of another exceptional boutique winery with stunning views over Taormina and the Ionian sea.
-Here, the tasting of more elegant, bone-dry wines that showcase freshness, subtle aromatics and minerality will be hosted by the owner who will also tell you about the philosophy and traditions of his family-run winery that have been handed down for generations.
+Your Etna wine tour continues with a visit of another exceptional boutique winery with stunning views over Taormina and the Ionian sea.
+Here, the tasting of more elegant, bone-dry wines that showcase freshness, subtle aromatics and minerality will be hosted by the owner who will also tell you about the family's philosophy and all the traditions that have been handed down for generations.

 Located near the east coast of the island of Sicily, Mount Etna is 10,900 feet tall and has four distinct summit craters.
 It is one of the world’s most active and iconic volcanoes and an outstanding example of ongoing geological processes and volcanic landforms.